survivejs/webpack-book/manuscript/output/04_server_side_rendering.md

 {pagebreak}

-To make it convenient to generate a build, add a helper script.
+To make it convenient to generate a build, add a helper script:

 **package.json**